 Car accidents are one of the most common causes of injury and death in Georgia.
 However, not all of them are caused by driver negligence.
-Knowledgeable motor vehicle collision attorney Terrence R. Bethune can help you if you were hurt in an Atlanta car accident, no matter the cause.
+Some can be referred to as seat belt and airbag accidents because they were caused by a faulty seatbelt or airbag.
+Knowledgeable car accident attorney Terrence R. Bethune can help you if you were hurt in an Atlanta car accident, no matter the cause.
 If a faulty seat belt or airbag caused your accident, you may be able to seek compensation from the entity responsible for your injuries.

 PURSUE COMPENSATION THROUGH A NEGLIGENCE CLAIM

 Depending on the circumstances of the case, motorists or passengers injured in a car accident have options when it comes to seeking compensation for harm caused by any culpable party.